Safeguarding Policy

 Prevention of and dealing with incidents of abuse

-• Zoom links for live activities should never be advertised publicly and should only be supplied following registration for activities or for event tickets.
+• Links for non-regular participants and non-mailing list members should only be supplied following registration for activities or for event tickets.

 • Waiting rooms will be used for Zoom events to avoid unauthorised entry.